Skip to main content

 Key Dates

-• The scholarship application is currently closed.
-The application typically opens in December and closes at the end of February.
+• The scholarship application is closed.
+The application typically opens in January.

 (Please read ALL the information below before applying.)